-Remarks by Greg Mello, Los Alamos Study Group, 11/13/24
+Prepared remarks for a panel discussion at the National Press Club by Greg Mello, Los Alamos Study Group, 11/13/24 (lightly edited May 12, 2025)

 NNSA's plutonium pit production program is as big, in constant dollars, as the entire Manhattan Project.
 It is one of the very largest "gigaprojects" underway in the United States.
 The program is not going all that well and it deserves a lot more attention from Congress and the public.